sjenning/rpi2-fedora-image-builder/README.md

 * Generates an /etc/fstab
 * Creates a disk image file, partitions it, and copies the boot and root filesystem images into the created partitions

 NOTE: This will take a considerable amount of disk space and time depending on your disk and internet speeds.
-If the variables are unchanged, the disk space requirement is 4.4GB.
+If default settings are used, the disk space requirement is 4.4GB.